lbinscheck/packer/README.md

 Because of some issues while handling the state in the app, I decided to use Redux to do so.
 The Redux implementation is actually pretty simple at the moment.
 I need to split the code and use the Redux combineReducers() function, when I do a refactoring of the code in the future.
+(Winter 2018)

+Now trying to refactor the project...

 ### Installing